UmungoBungo/sub50k.com/README.md

 ## Posts

-- Write out article for Igorrr
+- Write out article for Arcane Roots

 ## Email Newsletter

-- Make email subscriptions actually sign up
-- Welcome email
 - Template for new posts

 ## SEO